opencv/opencv/modules/ml/doc/decision_trees.rst

 Training Decision Trees
 -----------------------

 The tree is built recursively, starting from the root node.
 All training data (feature vectors and responses) is used to split the root node.
 In each node the optimum decision rule (the best "primary" split) is found based on some criteria.
-In ML, ``gini`` "purity" criteria are used for classification, and sum of squared errors is used for regression.
+In machine learning, ``gini`` "purity" criteria are used for classification, and sum of squared errors is used for regression.
 Then, if necessary, the surrogate splits are found.
 They resemble the results of the primary split on the training data.
 All the data is divided using the primary and the surrogate splits (like it is done in the prediction procedure) between the left and the right child node.
 Then, the procedure recursively splits both left and right nodes.
 At each node the recursive procedure may stop (that is, stop splitting the node further) in one of the following cases:

 * Depth of the constructed tree branch has reached the specified maximum value.